nathanielbd/blog/content/posts/algorithm-built-to-fail.md

 ---

 In the case of adding a point to its inverse, there's no third intersection between the line and the curve.
-This leads us to define the non-existant point 'at infinity' to be the identity element (denoted \\(\mathcal{O}\\)), since its sum with any other point can be defined as simply the other point, in addition to being the sum of inverses.
+This leads us to define the nonexistent point 'at infinity' to be the identity element (denoted \\(\mathcal{O}\\)), since its sum with any other point can be defined as simply the other point, in addition to being the sum of inverses.

 $$P + -P = -P + P = \mathcal{O}$$